 Carnegie Mellon's MHCI degree is one of the oldest and best known master's programs in HCI worldwide.
 We are dedicated to creating professionals that go on to lead successful product development teams.

-Carnegie Mellon undergraduates have two unique opportunities to study HCI.
-This first is completing a second major in human-computer interaction.
-The second is the undergraduate HCI minor, which was the most popular minor across campus in 2013.
+Carnegie Mellon undergraduates have two unique opportunities to study HCI: completing a second major in human-computer interaction or completing the undergraduate HCI minor, which was the most popular minor across campus in 2013.